-Constructing Weighted Trailing Hoses for Submersed Aquatic Herbicide Applications1
+Constructing Weighted Trailing Hoses for Submersed Aquatic Herbicide Applications

 Introduction

-Currently, slow-acting enzyme-inhibiting aquatic herbicides (e.g., fluridone) are often applied as a whole-lake treatment.
-However, before these types of herbicides were available, many aquatic herbicide treatments were applied using the "bottom acre-foot method," which is using weighted trailing hoses to inject herbicides into the lower portions of the water column to control hydrilla and other submersed plants.
+Currently, slow-acting enzyme-inhibiting aquatic herbicides such as fluridone are often applied as whole-lake treatments.
+However, before these types of herbicides were available, many aquatic herbicide treatments were applied using the "bottom acre-foot method," which utilizes weighted trailing hoses to inject herbicides into the lower portions of the water column to manage hydrilla and other submersed plants.

-For example, consider a 7–10 feet deep lake that has been colonized by an early-season growth of 3–4 feet of hydrilla.
-Before the development of slow-acting systemic herbicides, contact herbicides such as diquat, copper, and endothall were used to control hydrilla.
-These herbicides were injected through hoses into the lowest portion of the water column.
-This targeted delivery of herbicide into the plant bed at the bottom of the lake (as opposed to the entire water column) resulted in less herbicide applied to the lake and reduced aquatic weed control costs (Figure 1).
-Although it is not entirely correct in the literal sense, the term "bottom acre-foot method" was used to describe this process of herbicide injection into the lower portion of the water column.
-This publication describes the benefits of using the "bottom acre-foot method" of applying herbicides with weighted trailing hoses and details the construction of the weighted trailing hose system used by the University of Florida Center for Aquatic and Invasive Plants.
+For example, consider a 7- to 10-foot-deep lake that has been colonized by early-season growth of 3 to 4 feet of hydrilla.
+Before the development of slow-acting systemic herbicides, contact herbicides such as diquat, copper, and endothall were used for hydrilla management and were injected through hoses into the lowest portion of the water column (Figure 1).
+This targeted delivery of herbicide into the plant bed at the bottom of the lake (as opposed to the entire water column) resulted in less herbicide applied to the lake and reduced aquatic weed control costs.
+Although not entirely accurate, the term "bottom acre-foot method" was used to describe this process of herbicide injection into the lower portion of the water column.
+This publication describes the benefits of using the "bottom acre-foot method" of applying herbicides with weighted trailing hoses and details the construction of the weighted trailing hose system used by the University of Florida Center for Aquatic and Invasive Plants (CAIP).

 Figure 1.
 Bottom acre-foot treatment with weighted trailing hoses.
 This system delivers the herbicide directly into the weed bed for maximum efficiency and lower cost.